john-cd/rust_howto/src/other/written-in-rust/index.md

 ## Social

 - A link aggregator and forum for the fediverse [lemmy][lemmy-github]⮳
-- Spacedrive is an open source cross-platform file explorer, powered by a virtual distributed filesystem written in Rust. [spacedrive][c-spacedrive-github]⮳
+- Spacedrive is an open source cross-platform file explorer, powered by a virtual distributed filesystem written in Rust. [spacedrive][spacedrive-github]⮳

 ## Compiler